OctopusDeploy/blog/blog/2021-09/octopus-release-2021-q3/index.md

 We encourage you to review the [steps for upgrading Octopus Server](https://octopus.com/docs/administration/upgrading).
 Please see the [release notes](https://octopus.com/downloads/whatsnew/2021.2) for further information.

-If you've never used Octopus before, [sign up](https://octopus.com/start) for a free trial or [email our Sales team](mailto:sales@octopus.com) to see a demo and learn more.
+If you've never used Octopus before, [sign up](https://octopus.com/start) for a free trial or [email our Customer Success team](mailto:customersuccess@octopus.com) to see a demo and learn more.

 ## What's coming in future releases?